November 14, 2012

 The presentations and panel discussions were top notch and covered a variety of topics on the disease itself and living with the effects.
 We heard from doctors, therapists, and even a comedian who performed for us and later shared her experience of living with Young-Onset PD during a panel discussion.
 Maintaining control of movement is a primary focus for those living with Parkinson's, so we were on the move all day long.
 We played instruments, we exercised, we stretched, and we even danced.
 Each activity and each session a new victory.
 Would you expect anything less from one of the winningest American cyclists?

-Terry Poertner and Gina Poertner meet for the first time
+Family connections: Terry Poertner and Gina Poertner meet for the first time at the Davis Phinney Foundation's Victory Summit. |

 The Victory Summit is very much about families since spouses, children, and relatives become caregivers to those living with PD.
 This summit had an unexpected and profound impact on my family.
 The Victory Crew's Program Manager, Lauren Hunt, asked me about the other Poertners who would be attending.
 I wasn't familiar with these people, but she made sure we connected.
 I met Terry and his sister, Carol, much to their surprise.
 We weren't sure how or if we were actually related, but it didn't take long to realize that it didn't matter, we became family that day through the Experience.
 A major victory for all of us.
 Terry and his father both have Parkinson's, so he and Carol filled me in on what they deal with day to day.
-Terry is an athlete, an avid skier determined to continue in his sport, to keep counting victories, to Live Well Today
+Terry is an athlete, an avid skier determined to continue in his sport, to keep counting victories, to Live Well Today.

 The Experience that is the Victory Summit had blown the top off of any expectations I might have had.
 About 600 people experienced the day, 600 more reasons that Every Victory Counts®.
-You can help bring more victories to those living with Parkinson's Disease by donating to the Davis Phinney Foundation on my special Donation Page
+You can help bring more victories to those living with Parkinson's Disease by donating to the Davis Phinney Foundation on my special Donation Page.

 If you or someone you know has Parkinson's disease, make it a point to attend a Victory Summit.
 You'll hear from top medical professionals, get your questions answered, and actively learn skills to Live Well Today.
 I can't guarantee that you'll meet unknown relatives, but I can guarantee that you'll leave with new skills, more knowledge, and your own unique Experience.

-in the fight against Parkinson's Disease.
+Your donation is a victory in the fight against Parkinson's Disease.
+Please click here to donate. |

 I share the same birthday with one of my favorite cyclists, Davis Phinney.
 Last year another one of my favorite cyclists, John Howard, got together with Davis and between the two of them, they made sure I received a very special gift - a signed copy of Davis' newly released book, Happiness of Pursuit.
 If you haven't read this book, make it a priority.
 The story is a gift in and of itself, and one you shouldn't miss.